intrig-unicamp/IXP-Brazil-Mininet-Code/README.md

 ###Instructions:

-You have to set up some important system variables.
-To do that please run the following commands:
+You have to set some important system variables.
+To do that please run the following commands on terminal:

 `ulimit -n 65000` (estimated value)
 `echo "kernel.pty.max = 50000" >> /etc/sysctl.conf` (estimated value)